PlumptonCollege/TeachingWithVirtualReality/case-studies/countryside.md

-## Identifying habitats for Countryside
+## Identifying Habitats for Countryside
 ### Plumpton College

 The countryside division took part in two separate trials for this project.